Joeri1324/ULL/README.md

 - Navigate to the lab1 folder
 - Move the raw models into the raw_model folder
-- All code is in main.ipyn
+- All code is in main.ipynb